Dynamic and Thermodynamic Stability of Superconducting-superfluid Stars: Conclusion and discussion

 The analysis and results in this work have broader applicability than the specific neutron star context discussed.
 On the one hand, although we restrict ourselves to a non-transfusive multi-constituent fluid model, for which both our weak and strong definitions for thermodynamic equilibrium and stability are applicable, the definition and criterion for strong thermodynamic equilibrium and stability remain valid even in the model including the allowance for transfusion.
 On the other hand, since we mainly concern the neutron stars, the three constituents are taken as the neutrons, protons, and electrons.
 As our calculations rely primarily on summation over the abstract chemical indices $\text{X}$ rather than the particular fluid indices $\text{n}$, $\text{p}$, or $\text{e}$, our results can be directly generalized to the star consisting of arbitrary number of fluids.
 Specifically, if one considers a multi-constituent fluid star, with the particle currents are given by $n_{\text{X}}^{a}$, the electric current is given by $j^{a}=\sum_{\text{X}}e^{\text{X}}n_{\text{X}}^{a}$, where now $\text{X}=\text{X}_{1},\text{X}_{2},\cdots,\text{X}_{k}$ with $k$ is an arbitrary positive integer due to how many kind of fluids in the system, and one constituent is assumed to be normal(i.e., carries the entropy per particle $s$), then all the analysis in our paper will hold by replacing $\text{X}=\text{n},\text{p},\text{e}$ with $\text{X}=\text{X}_{1},\text{X}_{2},\cdots,\text{X}_{k}$, and the main theorem for dynamic and thermodynamic stability will be given by the same statements.
 Moreover, since our results have no restriction on whether the superfluid neutrons and superconducting protons are irrotational, so they are apply to the case even there are vortex in the neutron stars.

 There are several further directions to be investigated.
 First, although the vortex is allowed in our superconducting-superfluid stars, it would be beneficial to investigate the dynamic and thermodynamic stability directly from the model for dealing with the macroscopic effects of vorticity quantization \cite{Carter:1995mj,Carter:1998rn}.
-Second, one could explore whether the perturbative approach employed in \cite{Caballero:2024qtv} can be adapted to this superconducting-superfluid stellar model to yield an alternative stability criterion.
+Second, in our analysis, we suppose that all neutrons and protons are in "super" states, however, it will be more realistic to consider the case that the neutrons and/or protons carry entropy due to there are mixtures of normal and super states in these constituents.
+In such a case, the constituents that should be treated independently in our system will be the superfluid neutrons, the normal fluid neutrons, the superconducting protons, the (charged) normal fluid protons, and the normal fluid electrons.
+Finding the stability criterion in this more complex case will be helpful.
+Furthermore, one could also explore whether the perturbative approach employed in \cite{Caballero:2024qtv} can be adapted to this superconducting-superfluid stellar model to yield an alternative stability criterion.
 Finally, it will be interesting that whether there is equivalence between the dynamic and thermodynamic stability for stars in AdS spacetimes, where the criterion for black branes in AdS spacetimes has been established in \cite{Hollands:2012sf}, or in other generalized gravitational theories.